 New York, NY (April 22, 2009) – The American Association of Eye and Ear Hospitals (AAEEH) presented a bronze plaque to commemorate the 25th year of the founding of the Association at The New York Eye and Ear Infirmary in 1983.

-Photo: Attending the presentation were J. Robert Rosenthal MD, FACS, chief medical officer, NYEEI, and an AAEEH board member; D. McWilliams Kessler, president of NYEE and a past president of AAEEH; and Robert Betz, PhD, AAEEH executive director.
+Photo: Attending the presentation were J. Robert Rosenthal MD, FACS, chief medical officer, NYEE, and an AAEEH board member; D. McWilliams Kessler, president of NYEE and a past president of AAEEH; and Robert Betz, PhD, AAEEH executive director.

 “In recognition of the 25th anniversary of the founding of the American Association of Eye and Ear Hospitals (AAEEH) at the New York Eye and Ear Infirmary in 1983.